sherlock-audit/2023-05-Index-judging/README.md

 Source: https://github.com/sherlock-audit/2023-05-Index-judging/issues/251

 ## Found by
-0x52, 0xGoodess, 0xStalin, BugBusters, Cryptor, hildingr, volodya
+0x52, 0xGoodess, 0xStalin, Cryptor, hildingr, volodya
 ## Summary

 Enabling eMode allows assets of the same class to be borrowed at much higher a much higher LTV.
 The issue is that the current implementation makes the incorrect calls to the Aave V3 pool making so that the pool can never take advantage of this higher LTV.